shdown/luastatus/plugins/llamacxx/README.rst

   - ``nil`` (if the data source's ``cb`` returned ``nil``);
   - a string (if the data source's ``cb`` returned a string), or;
-  - an *error obect*, which is a function that, when called, returns *data source error specification string*.
+  - an *error object*, which is a function that, when called, returns *data source error specification string*.

     Currently, the following *data source error specification strings* are defined: